When and how to make the first lawn cut of the year according to lawn care experts

 How to make the first lawn cut of the year

-Even if you're using the best petrol lawn mower, it may need a bit of love after a season in the shed.
-"Just like any pruning activity, the sharpness of your tools is paramount.
-Ensuring your mower blade is sharpened, ideally at least once per month, is crucial," says David Hedges Gower.
+- Prep your lawn and mower: Even if you're using the best petrol lawn mower, it may need a bit of love after a season in the shed.
+Ensure blades are clean and sharp and free of debris.

-"Over time you can cut your grass shorter until you get it to the height you want.
+- Gradually decrease the length: "Over time you can cut your grass shorter until you get it to the height you want.
 But this is best done over several weeks because cutting it too short in one go, especially at the start of the season, will weaken your grass and invite weeds and moss to move in," says Timothy Green.

 FAQs